We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 What’s more, the watch provides suggested running workouts based on your training performance for the week.

 Another helpful feature for runners is the built-in GPS, which tracks your speed, distance, and elevation in real time.

 The watch’s maps are clear and easy to read.
 There’s also a “back to start” feature that guides you back to your starting point, which is super helpful if you’re running somewhere new.

-The Sense offers a battery life of 9 days with regular use and 25 hours with continuous GPS.
+The Fenix offers a battery life of 9 days with regular use and 25 hours with continuous GPS.

 Additional features include heart rate and sleep tracking, stress management tools, music apps, and more than 20 supported exercise activities.

 Finally, solo runners will appreciate the incident detection, which detects if you’ve fallen and sends an automated text to your designated emergency contact to let them know where you are.